LadyNeowen/The_Accompany_Me_Project/README.md

 # The stategy!

-..* As mentioned above the site is created for eyes who have seen much.
+* As mentioned above the site is created for eyes who have seen much.
 Thus the icons are bigger, the information is in different colored boxes with light backrounds for an easy read, and made with big font-sizes.
-..* The website is also made to fit very large screens since one of our main target users are people who most likely are inclined to have big screens on their computers and perhaps not so keen on using smartphones.
+* The website is also made to fit very large screens since one of our main target users are people who most likely are inclined to have big screens on their computers and perhaps not so keen on using smartphones.
 So the website is made for a big range of screen sizes to fit our need for our general audience.

 ## The Users Goals

-..* The user needs to find a daycare person for their pets -or- ..* The user wants to find a pet for some dayly company.
+* The user needs to find a daycare person for their pets -or-
+* The user wants to find a pet for some dayly company.

 ## A New User
-..*Can easely find what our website is about.
+* Can easely find what our website is about.
-..*Can find images of pet's already looking for daycare.
+* Can find images of pet's already looking for daycare.
-..*Can easely initiate first contact and write their needs and expectations of our service.
+* Can easely initiate first contact and write their needs and expectations of our service.
-..*Can contact our customer care for questions both before and after applying their own contact information and moving further into the process.
+* Can contact our customer care for questions both before and after applying their own contact information and moving further into the process.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Strategy